Lichtso/geometric_algebra/README.md

 [![crates.io](https://img.shields.io/crates/v/geometric_algebra.svg)](https://crates.io/crates/geometric_algebra)

 ## About
 This repository allows you to describe [geometric algebras](https://en.wikipedia.org/wiki/Geometric_algebra) with 1 to 16 generator elements and generate SIMD-ready, dependency-less libraries for them.
+It also comes with a set of prebuilt projective geometric algebras in 1D, 2D and 3D which are elliptic, parabolic (euclidian) or hyperbolic.

 ## Architecture
 - [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) Parser: See [examples](.github/workflows/actions.yaml)